gwsii/serverless-artillery-workshop/README.md

 By increasing the maximum acceptable load for a single lambda well beyond its abilities and doing a ramp from 1 to 500 TPS, we saw that a 1024-powered lambda maxes out at about 200 TPS.
 Additionally, we saw that the measured latencies increase as the lambda is loaded with more work.
 For this reason we’ve set default load per lambda to 25 TPS.
 If accurate latencies are not important, and concurrencies are your limit, you can use a 1536-power lambda at around 250 TPS.
 Remember that lambda power adjusts CPU, I/O, and RAM - not just RAM.

 ##What does all of this cost?
 AWS Lambda charges based on both the number of invocations and the duration of each function.
-Here is an example of some costs using the default settings:
+Here is an example of some costs assuming continuous execution and using the default settings:

 ![Serverless all the things!](Images/cost-table.png)